ALPhaHoai/clean-cs2vision-dataset/README.md

 - Ensure your dataset follows the correct folder structure
 - Check that images are in `.png`, `.jpg`, or `.jpeg` format
 - Verify that `images` and `labels` folders exist in each split
+- Check the `logs/` directory for detailed error messages about image decoding failures
+- If an image fails to load, the app displays an error message instead of showing a loading spinner indefinitely

 ### Labels Not Displaying
 - Confirm label files are in the `labels` folder (not `images`)